mattermost/docs/source/install/install-mmte-helm-gitlab-helm.rst

 --------------------------------------------

 Requirements:

-  - Mattermost Team Edition Helm Chart Version => 1.4.0
+  - Mattermost Team Edition Helm Chart Version: 1.4.0

 To deploy Mattermost Team Edition with GitLab Helm Chart, disable the running ``MySql`` chart and configure InitContainer and Environment variables in ``values.yaml`` as follows: